Skip to content

 • You prefer explicit control — some users prefer to decide when the agent loads context.

 The MCP server runs as a subprocess launched by your coding agent.
 When the agent starts, it spawns archcore mcp and communicates over stdin/stdout using JSON-RPC 2.0 (stdio transport).
-The server stays running for the duration of the session.
+The server stays running for the session.